Etah James

-Etah James (foaled 21 November 2012) was a Thoroughbred racehorse trained and bred in New Zealand and raced in New Zealand and Australia.
+Etah James (foaled 21 November 2012) is a Thoroughbred racehorse trained and bred in New Zealand and raced in New Zealand and Australia.
 She has won a Group One race, and over a million dollars.

 Racing career

 Etah James had her first race at Cranbourne on 21 April 2017, finishing sixth.
 A month later, she had her first win at Mildura, collecting $11,000, before a four-month spell.

 Between 26 September and 3 March 2018, Etah James progressed through the grades from a BM58 to a Group 3, winning five times in eight starts, the last six with Linda Meech as jockey.
 Paying $3.20 in the Lord Reims Stakes, "it was left to some Linda Meech magic to steer home" Etah James for her first victory in a Group race.

 Meech, being dual-registered as a trainer, was not able to ride Etah James in its next campaign.
 Trainer Matt Cumani said, "The most important thing to me is to have continuity with riders and our horses, so it is disappointing that she can’t ride.
 Hopefully it can be looked at and we’ll do everything we can to help her try."
 Etah James contested five events between August and November, failing to place in any.
 In her last race, she led before finishing 25 lengths behind the winner.

 In April 2019, she returned to New Zealand where she was trained by part-owner Mark Lupton.
 She had four races in New Zealand, placing once.
 She returned to Australia and Cumani to contest the Tattersall's Cup in June, leading early before collapsing late.

 In her next campaign, Etah James failed to place in six of seven races.
 She did, however, win the $300,000 Pakenham Cup at a price of $61.
 Jockey Fred Kersley said, "I've never won a black type race so to get that it means a lot to me.
 Speaking to the boss (Cumani) earlier today, he gave me a fair bit of confidence.
 The horse was rock-hard fit for today and had been working up nicely."